Tips on Facebook Ads

 So those are some important tips for running profitable ads!

-I hope to see some of you on the inside, but for the rest of you, start with $5, $10, or $15 a day on the first book in a backlist series.
+Start with $5, $10, or $15 a day on the first book in a backlist series.
 This will give you time to test different ad creative and targets.
 If you aren't turning a profit you aren't ready to spend more.

 And once you are turning a profit, take that extra money and reinvest it back into the business.